 Value: It’s hard to eliminate debt if you’re paying a lot of interest and fees on it every month.
 Look for a company that can a) lower the interest rate you pay; b) lower your monthly payment; and c) eliminate your debt in 3-5 years.
 Meeting those three conditions should be the starting point in making your decision.

-Customer service: If you have a question, is there a way to get it answered quickly and easily?
+Customer service: If you have a question about debt, is there a way to get it answered quickly and easily?
 The company you choose should be looking out for you first.
 By law, nonprofit agencies must consider their customers’ needs first, or they can lose their nonprofit status.
-The same laws do not apply to for-profit companies.
-They typically worry about their bottom line first and your problems second.
-That is in their best interests, not necessarily yours.
+The same laws do not apply to for-profit companies that typically worry about their bottom line first and your problems second.

 Trust: When you are struggling with debt obligations, it’s easy to get desperate and be exploited by companies making promises they can’t keep.
 Check the track record for any company you’re considering.
 How long have they been in business?
 What are their customers saying about them?
 Are their credit counselors accredited?
 Make them earn your trust, before you commit to doing business with them.